 Course Scope:

-This calculus based course is designed to provide students with an overview of Physics.
-Students will learn to apply Newtonian principles to the fundamental topics of motion, gravitation, momentum, work and energy, heat, wave behavior, sound and light, electricity and magnetism.
+This Calculus based course is designed to provide students with an overview of Physics.
+A survey course, students will learn to apply classic electromagnetism principles to the fundamental topics of electricity and magnetism.
+Basic Modern Physics is introduced.

 Objectives